abi1104/-SatelliteCommandSystem/README.md

 A mini-project simulating a Satellite Command System
 ## 📚 Exercise 1: Design Patterns – Problem Statement
 ## ✨ Overview
-Demonstration of six different use cases understanding of Software Design Patterns.
+Demonstration of six different use cases for understanding Software Design Patterns.
 Two use cases for each pattern type (Behavioural,Creational,Structural)

 ## 📝 Design Patterns Summary